Meteor-Community-Packages/meteor-simple-schema/README.md

 key if it is invalid.
 If it is valid, this method returns an empty string.
 This is a reactive method.

-Call `myContext.resetValidation()` if you need to reset the validation context, clearing out any invalid field messages and making it valid.
+Call `myContext.reset()` if you need to reset the validation context, clearing out any invalid field messages and making it valid.

 ### Other SimpleSchema Methods

 Call `MySchema.schema([key])` to get the schema definition object.
 If you specify a key, then only the schema definition for that key is returned.

 Note that this may not match exactly what you passed into the SimpleSchema constructor.
 The schema definition object is normalized internally, and this method returns the normalized copy.

 ## Customizing Validation Messages

 To customize validation messages, pass a messages object to either `SimpleSchema.messages()` or `mySimpleSchemaInstance.messages()`.
 Instance-specific messages are given priority over global messages.

 The format of the messages object is: